-The easiest Citi card to get is the Citi® Secured Mastercard® because it is the only one that will accept applicants with limited history credit history.
+The easiest Citi card to get is the Citi® Secured Mastercard® because it is the only one that will accept applicants with limited credit (less than 3 years of credit history).
 This card requires a $200 refundable security deposit but has a $0 annual fee.
-It also helps build credit history with monthly reporting to the credit bureaus.… read full answer
+It also helps build credit history with monthly reporting to all three major credit bureaus… read full answer (TransUnion, Equifax and Experian).

-Citi store cards require at least fair credit for approval.
+However, there are a number of store cards that also make it among the easiest Citi cards to get.
+Citi store cards require at least fair credit (a credit score of 640+) for approval.
 But purchases are limited to the affiliated merchant or its website.
-The Best Buy® Store Card and the Shell Gas Card are among the many store cards that also have a full-fledged version on either the Visa or Mastercard network, which can be used anywhere the network is accepted.
+The Best Buy® Store Card and the Shell Gas Card, for instance, are among the many store cards that also have a full-fledged co-branded version on either the Visa or Shell Credit Card network, which can be used anywhere the network is accepted.
 Those cards aren’t as easy to get as the store versions, as they require at least good credit.

 The easiest Citi cards to get come with limitations.
 They offer low minimum credit limits, high interest rates and few rewards and benefits.
 And with the Citi store cards, beware of deferred interest promotions.
 Deferred interest means that there’s 0% interest as long as the balance gets paid in full by the end of the promotion.
-If it’s not paid in full, the Citi charges interest on the original purchase amount from the date of purchase, at the card’s regular APR.
+If it’s not paid in full, Citibank charges interest on the original purchase amount from the date of purchase, at the card’s regular APR.

-You need a good credit score for a Citi credit card in most cases.
-So you’ll have a shot with a credit score of 660+, and your odds will be good with 700+.
+You need a credit score of at least 700 for a Citi credit card in most cases.
+That means applicants for Citi credit cards need at least good credit to be approved.
 But it really depends on which card you’re after.
-Some Citi credit cards require higher scores, and one has no minimum score at all.… read full answer
+Some Citi credit cards require higher scores, and one accepts applicants with limited credit history.… read full answer

 Below, you can see what Citi cards your credit score will allow you to pursue, along with other information about approval.

 Excellent credit (750 and up): You’ll be eligible for all of Citi’s cards with a score in this range, assuming your income and other information check out.
-Some excellent-credit-only offerings include Citi ThankYou Preferred (15-month 0% APR), Expedia+ Voyager (travel rewards) and Citi/AAdvantage Executive World Elite Mastercard (airline miles).
+But the only excellent-credit-only option is the Costco Credit Card (cash back oriented, offering 1 - 4% cash back on different spending categories).